raaz-crypto/docker-haskell-ci/README.md

 2. [Haskell Stack][stack] is installed.

-This docker image was created mainly to use a docker based CI like http://shippable.com with a convenient haskell environment is required.
+This docker image was created mainly for use in a docker based CI like http://shippable.com.
+It sets up a convenient haskell environment where we have the haskell stack installed.
+If need be, any og the multiple versions of ghc and cabal-install supported by hvr's repository can be installed.

 [stack]: <https://docs.haskellstack.org/> "The Haskell Stack"